Porsche Taycan review: range, battery & charging

-The Porsche Taycan has a long range and its 270kW rapid charging capability is the fastest of any electric car right now
+The Porsche Taycan has a long range regardless of which version you go for, and its rapid-charging capability is among the fastest of any electric car right now

-The Turbo and Turbo S both get the bigger battery, but the latter is more powerful and sacrifices some range.
-Aside from the 100kWh unit in the Tesla Model S, this is more or less the biggest battery you’ll find in any electric car on sale right now, so between that and the rapid charging on offer, long-distance driving in the Porsche is very feasible.
+The GTS, Turbo and Turbo S get the bigger battery only, but as the latter two are so powerful, they sacrifice some range.
+Coming in behind the 100kWh unit in the Tesla Model S and the 108kWh giant in the Mercedes EQS, this is one of the biggest batteries you’ll find in any electric car, so between that and the rapid charging on offer, long-distance driving in the Porsche is very feasible.

 Porsche Taycan range

-The Porsche Taycan’s headline range might be pushing the 300-mile mark, but the reality is the bigger-battery models will likely do more like 230-250 miles in warmer weather with varied use depending on the model in question.
-Cold weather affects the range of all electric cars, so expect around 200 miles from the Taycan when the temperature drops.
+The Taycan’s longest official range figures exceed the 300-mile mark, but the reality is that the bigger-battery models will likely do 230-250 miles in warmer weather with varied use.
+Cold weather affects the range of all electric cars, so expect around 200 miles from the smaller-battery models when the temperature drops.

-We’re really impressed with the range calculator on Porsche’s website, which factors in weather, wheels, driving style and more – hopefully other manufacturers will follow suit.
+We’re really impressed with the range calculator on Porsche’s website, which factors in things like the weather, wheel size, driving style and more to give you realistic distances to expect – hopefully other manufacturers will follow suit.
 Check it out to get an idea of the real-world range for the Taycan you fancy.

-At 270kW, the Taycan will charge from 20 to 80% in under 20 minutes, while a vastly more common 50kW charger will perform the same task in about an hour and a half.
-A 150kW charger will do a 20-80% on a big-battery Taycan in around 35 minutes.
+If you can find a fast enough ultra-rapid charger, like the 350kW unit on the IONITY or Gridserve Electric Highway charging networks, a 10-80% top-up in the Taycan only takes around 20 minutes.
+A more common 50kW charger will perform the same task in about an hour and a half, while a 150kW charger will allow for a 10-80% charge on a bigger-battery Taycan in around 35 minutes.

-What’s more annoying is that you have to add an optional £294 150kW DC on-board charger to be sure that the Taycan can make the most of these increasingly common 100-150kW DC chargers.
-This is all because there are some older 'super-rapid' chargers that use a 400V electrical system, which when plugged into the 800V system in the Taycan, will only charge at a maximum of 50kW.
+What’s more annoying is that you have to add an optional 150kW on-board charger to be sure the Taycan can make the most of these increasingly common 100-150kW DC chargers.
+This is all because there are some older 'super-rapid' chargers that use a 400v electrical system, which, when plugged into the 800v system in the Taycan, will only charge at a maximum of 50kW.

 Porsche reckons that around 95% of the 100-150kW chargers in the UK use the latest electrical system and will deliver the fastest possible charge into the Taycan even if you haven't added this option.
-However, it's still worth adding it and then you know that the Taycan will charge as fast as the charger allows, other than the 350kW stations where it'll peak at the 270kW (or 225kW for the 4S) maximum charge rate.
+However, if you’re going to do a lot of long distance journeys and a far amount of charging on the go, it's worth adding it and then you know that the Taycan will charge as fast as the charger allows, every time.

 Our beef with this is that Porsche has chosen to make it optional.
-Charging is the most confusing part of electric-car ownership, and further complicating it for the sake of less than £300 on a £100,000-plus car only exacerbates that.
-Still, just make sure that you add the 150kW DC Charger option and you have the fastest-charging electric car on sale, which will be limited only by the speed of the CCS charger that you plug into.
+Charging is the most confusing part of electric-car ownership, and further complicating it for the sake of less than £300 on such an expensive car only exacerbates that.
+Still, just make sure that you add the 150kW DC Charger option and you have one of the fastest-charging electric cars on sale, limited only by the speed of the charger you plug into.

-Of course, most owners will charge at home the vast majority of the time, where a full charge from a 7.4kW wallbox will take around 13 hours (or 11 on the 4S).
-There’s also a charging port on both front wings of the Taycan, which is super convenient.
-While both will accept the AC Type 2 cable needed for a home wallbox, only the driver’s side takes a CCS plug for rapid charging.
+Of course, most owners will charge at home the vast majority of the time, where a full charge from a 7.4kW wallbox will take around 13 hours for the 93kWh battery or 11 hours for the 79kWh unit.
+There’s also a charging port on both front wings of the Taycan, which is super-convenient.
+While both will accept the Type 2 cable needed for a wallbox, only the driver’s side takes a CCS plug for rapid charging.

 In This Review

-- 2Range, battery & charging - currently readingThe Porsche Taycan has a long range and its 270kW rapid charging capability is the fastest of any electric car right now
+- 2Range, battery & charging - currently readingThe Porsche Taycan has a long range regardless of which version you go for, and its rapid-charging capability is among the fastest of any electric car right now